 Interested in learning more on The Jam factory?
 Then read some of my blogs from the venue

-	This week just Rob, Phil and Robin fished a Brookfields AC match at the Jam Factory spread over Sycamore and … Continue reading “3 Nomad Tonnes at the Jam Factory”
+This week just Rob, Phil and Robin fished a Brookfields AC match at the Jam Factory spread over Sycamore and Willow pools, all breaking the tonne barrier!
+Phil and Rob drew on the Willow pool, while Robin found himself pegged… Continue reading 3 Nomad Tonnes at the Jam Factory

 This week the Jubilee Nomads fished their own match at The Jam Factory at Lower Broadheath fisheries, fishing on the Willow pool.This week rather than fish an open at one of the commercials that we regularly fish we fished our… Continue reading Andy Mitchell wins at the Jam Factory